ecohydro/Mask_RCNN/app/README.md

 docker run -it -p 8888:8888 --runtime=nvidia --mount type=bind,source="$(pwd)",target=/app/test pytorchapp-dev
 ```

+You can test an example request with `example_reguest.ipynb` and test the model and server side code interactively in `testpytorchapi.ipynb`.
+Outputs will currently be saved to the pytorch_api folder on the host and the production container.

 Run an instance of this image interactively and start bash to debug:
 ```
 docker run -it --entrypoint /bin/bash --runtime=nvidia pytorchapp-dev